Gunz4Hire/Unity3D-Auto-Anchor-and-Rect-Tool/README.md

   1. Import the script inside your Unity project.
   2. Make sure your Canvas is set to Screen Space - Camera | Screen Space - Overlay, this does not work in World Space.
   3. Place your UI Elements where you want them to be.
-  4. With the UI element selected, Go to Tools -> Auto Anchor UI or Press Ctrl + Alt + A
+  4. With the UI Elements selected (TMP Text, Image, ETC), Go to Tools -> Auto Anchor UI or Press Ctrl + Alt + A

 Your UI Elements should now be where you placed them no matter what device you are using.